 If you have stitches or staples closing your incision or wounds, let the warm soapy shower water run over the incision.
-With a clean towel, pat the area very gently until dry.
-The staples and stitches used in your surgery will be removed when you return to the clinic on your post-op visit.
+Pat the area dry very gently with a clean towel.
+The staples and stitches used in your surgery will be removed when you return to the clinic for your post-op visit.